Reviews You Can Rely On

 Butora has built a shoe with the perfect balance of comfort, performance, and price for their all-around kids' shoe, the Brava.
 It's true, this shoe isn't going to be the right option for serious kid crushers, but for the casual climber or beginner who is out to enjoy themselves, this shoe rocks.
 The soft synthetic suede upper, with its wide hook and loop opening, has an excellent feel and hugs the foot better than the other shoes in our test, keeping the foot nice and secure.
 The heel strap helps to fine-tune the fit further, and the cushioned mid-sole helps to keep kids comfortable for when they refuse to take their shoes off between burns.

-While these shoes may fit the bill for beginners and casual climbers, the kids who start out-climbing mom and dad may start wishing they had more precision in the toes for more technical or steeper routes and boulders.
-Due to the soft midsole and upturned toes, kids will have a harder time standing on small holds than with a few of the other award winners in our test.
+These shoes fit the bill for beginners and casual climbers, but the kids who start out-climbing mom and dad may wish they had more precision in the toes for more technical or steeper routes and boulders.
+Due to the soft midsole and upturned toes, kids will have a harder time standing on small holds than with other award winners in our review.
+If your kid is ready for an upgrade, the Evolv Venga allows for better precision and edging.

 Read more: Butora Brava review